kimh/clojure-by-example/source/index.md

 ## Delay

-When you want to defer the evaluation of an expression, you can use `delay`.
+When you want to defer the evaluation of an expression, use `delay`.

 ```clojure
 user> (def later (do [] (prn "Adding") (+ 1 2)))